Perched in a Swiss experimental park is a space habitat inspired by SpaceX's Starship.

 The Rosenberg Space Habitat took two years to create from "initial creative concepts and paper models," the institute said.
 Industrial partners assisted, with the 3D-printed outer shell created in Milan and the interior structure made in Copenhagen.

 Using polymer in 3D printing was a deliberate choice, but somewhat unique, as "it provides more versatility than concrete that is used in most 3D printed structures."
-In anticipation of high ultraviolet (UV) radiation on the surface of the moon (opens in new tab) or Mars (opens in new tab), the material does have a UV stabilizer to make it more durable.
+In anticipation of high ultraviolet (UV) radiation on the surface of the moon or Mars, the material does have a UV stabilizer to make it more durable.
 However, the habitat can also be broken down and the polymer reused to make a new structure if required.

 Add-ons for student missions include a robot, called Spot, and multi-functional furniture allowing residents to make the most of cramped quarters.